team-supercharge/nest-amqp/README.md

 To create a connection, you have to import the `QueueModule.forRoot()` module into your application's root module.
-The `forRoot()` static method has 2 parameters: the first and required is the connection URI string, and the second is the *optional* module options object.
+The `forRoot()` static method has 2 parameters: the first and required is the connection URI string, and the second is the *optional* module options object, or you can just pass the module options object to it.
 To see the available module options, scroll down.
 Here is the example:

 > Note: the @team-supercharge/nest-amqp package does not support multiple connection!